-Expose Your Pipes: During cold nights, it can be beneficial to open the cabinet doors under your sink and leave them open overnight.
+- Expose Your Pipes: During cold nights, it can be beneficial to open the cabinet doors under your sink and leave them open overnight.
 This allows the heat within your home to directly warm the pipes and keep them from freezing.

-- Start Wrapping: If you know that you have pipes that are risk for freezing, wrap them with insulation to give them extra protection from the cold.
-You can even use heated tape that is specifically designed for pipes, adding another layer of protection.
+- Start Wrapping: If you know that you have pipes that are a risk for freezing, wrap them with insulation to give them extra protection from the cold.
+You can even use heat tape that is specifically designed for pipes, adding another layer of protection.

 - Educate Yourself: Many homeowners are not aware of where all their pipes are located, or which pipes may be at risk.
 Contact one of ACE’s expert plumbers to do a full audit of your plumbing system and detect any risks that can threaten your home.

 Experience a Problem?
 ACE Has Got You Covered!

 If one of your pipes freezes or you experience a leak, make sure you know where the main shutoff valve for your home’s water supply is located.
 Turn off this valve to prevent major flooding and extensive damage from occurring, and call ACE immediately.
 We offer plumbing services in Phoenix, Az and will help you find a solution so you can go back to enjoying the holidays without worrying about your home.